 If your trip is scheduled for dates after January 7-8, then there should be no problems with the availability of rooms.

-Close to the center, but mostly very quiet.
+It’s located close to the center, but in rooms are quiet.
 And from the rooftop terrace, you can watch the balloons from dawn to dusk – the panoramic views are so good here.

-It has a wonderful location in the center of Göreme and provides guests with the right to free parking (this is convenient if you came to Cappadocia by car from Istanbul, for example) Relic House.
-“The balls fly right over your head” – it is noticed in one of the reviews, in most of the rest they sing the praises of the quickness and politeness of the staff.
+“The balls fly right over your head” – it is noticed in one of the reviews.
+In most of the rest they sing the praises of the quickness and politeness of the staff.

 As for Excursions